JuliaPlots/PlotThemes.jl/README.md

 _themes[:mytheme] = PlotTheme(; kwargs...)
 ```
 The keyword arguments can be any collection of Plots attributes plus a colorgradient keyword argument.
+When adding a new theme please also generate a `showtheme` image in `assets/` and add a corresponding entry to the README.
+New `showtheme` images can be generated with `update_theme` in `assets/update_themes.jl`.